Find the Cheapest Auto Insurance Quotes in Your Area

-In our comparison of the largest insurers, Progressive offered the cheapest auto insurance rates to insure a Tesla.
+In our comparison of the largest insurers, GEICO offered the cheapest auto insurance rates to insure a Tesla.
 However, the cheapest insurer for your policy will differ based on the model, plus your location and driving history.
-GEICO, for example, offered the cheapest car insurance for a Tesla Model 3, but its rates were 28% greater than Progressive's rates for a Model X.
+GEICO, for example, offered the cheapest car insurance for a Tesla Model 3, but its rates were 19% greater than Progressive's rates for a Model X.

 Some auto insurance companies have specified that they typically offer higher or lower auto insurance quotes to Tesla owners.
 These differences in underwriting are typically based upon safety data that insurers have collected.
 Root Insurance, for instance, gives a discount if your Tesla has Autosteer functionality.
 That's because a National Highway Traffic Safety Administration (NHTSA) report correlated the use of this feature with lower crash rates.
 AAA, on the other hand, raised its auto insurance rates on Tesla vehicles specifically.
 This was because Tesla Model S and Model X vehicles had higher claim frequencies and above-average claim severities when compared to other vehicles in their class.

 In order to make sure you get the most affordable Tesla insurance rates, we recommend comparing quotes from at least three different insurers.
 Researching those that offer discounts specifically for Tesla vehicles or cars with semiautonomous technology like Autopilot can help to save you a significant amount on premiums.

 Though Tesla owners are able to purchase car insurance from any insurer they choose, Tesla has partnered with Liberty Mutual to provide customized insurance policies.
 The program, InsureMyTesla, is available to both new and existing Tesla owners.